fprime-community/fprime-workshop-led-blinker/CompImplWriteUp.md

 fprime-util impl
 ```

 This command will auto generate two files: Led.hpp-template and Led.cpp-template.
-These files contain stubs for the command you specified in the fpp.
+These files contain the stub function for the command you specified in the fpp.

 Open Led.hpp-template and copy this block of code and replace the `TODO_cmdHandler` block inside of Led.hpp